railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 The stores manager selects the menu  *Inventory Control > Packing Lists > Sending Goods > Confirmed Packings Awaiting Assignation*  to get a list of orders to despatch.
 In this example there's only one, \ ``OUT:1``\  , so click the text to open the  *Picking List* .

-.. tip::   **Advice**  *Calculating Requirements*
+.. tip::  Calculating Requirements

 	At the moment your Sales Order is waiting for products to be reserved to fulfil it.
 	A stock reservation activity takes place periodically to calculate the needs, which also takes customer priorities into account.
-The calculation can be started from the menu Production > Calculate Requirements.
+	The calculation can be started from the menu *Production > Calculate Requirements*.
 	Running this automatically reserves products.

 	If you don't want to have to work out your stock needs but have a lean workflow you can install the ``mrp_jit`` (Just In Time) module.